dinoboards/yellow-msx-series-for-rc2014/keyboard/notes-keyb.md

 * Keyboard PCB and components (passive components, IDC socket, and ICs)
 * PPI PCB and components (passive components, IDC socket, and ICs including the 82C55 chip)

-> **Please note, this kit does not include switches and keycaps.
-You can choose to source these yourself, or purchase the associated switches pack [Switches & Keycaps for MSX RC2014 Keyboard](https://www.tindie.com/products/dinotron/switches-keycaps-for-msx-rc2014-keyboard/) pack**
+> Please note, this kit does not include switches and keycaps.
+You can choose to source these yourself, or purchase the [Keyboard caps here](https://www.tindie.com/products/dinotron/keycap-set-for-msx-rc2014-keyboard/) and [compatible switches here](https://www.tindie.com/products/dinotron/switches-and-stabilizers-for-msx-rc2014-keyboard/)

 ### What else do I need to make this work?

 * You need a working RC2014 system (CPU, RomWBW, Clock, etc).
 * Enhanced Bus backplane required.
-* Switches, keycaps and pcb mounted stabilizers (See [Switches & Keycaps for MSX RC2014 Keyboard](https://www.tindie.com/products/dinotron/switches-keycaps-for-msx-rc2014-keyboard/)) pack
+* Switches, keycaps and PCB mounted stabilizers sold separately

 ### Disclaimer